Runqiu-Feng/MHTAPred-SS/README.md

 python 8_state_SPOT_1D.py
 ```
 ### 4. References
+[1] Wei Yang,Yang Liu, and Chunjing Xiao, Deep Metric Learning for Accurate Protein Secondary Structure Prediction,Knowledge-based systems,2022.
+242: p.
+108356.

-[1]Hanson, J., et al., Improving prediction of protein secondary structure, backbone angles, solvent accessibility and contact numbers by using predicted contact maps and an ensemble of recurrent and residual convolutional neural networks.
+[2]Hanson, J., et al., Improving prediction of protein secondary structure, backbone angles, solvent accessibility and contact numbers by using predicted contact maps and an ensemble of recurrent and residual convolutional neural networks.
 Bioinformatics, 2019.
 35(14): p.
 2403-2410.

-[2]Liu, T. and Z. Wang, SOV_refine: A further refined definition of segment overlap score and its significance for protein structure similarity.
+[3]Liu, T. and Z. Wang, SOV_refine: A further refined definition of segment overlap score and its significance for protein structure similarity.
 Source Code for Biology and Medicine, 2018.
 13(1).